Harry-Chen/InfMoE/README.md

 If everything goes well, you can find `libmoelayer.so` in `builddir`.

+## Usage

+To use TensorRT in Python, you need to install:

+* TensorRT pip package (see <https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-pip>)
+* PyCUDA

+Note: If you install `nvidia-tensorrt` from PyPI (but not from downloaded TensorRT package), you **MUST** ensure the version of TensorRT that `MoELayerPlugin` links to matches the version that pip package uses (see `site-packages/tensorrt/`).
+Otherwise the plugin will not work correctly.

 ## Plugin attributes

 When initializing `MoELayerPlugin` in TensorRT (either C++ or Python), the following attributes must be specified: